2008 Signal Integrity Seminars

 A Sneaky Trick

-The little blip 4 ns into the step response is caused by the parasitic capacitances of the receivers (set to 3-pF each for this simulation).
-If we convert the topology into a source-terminated configuration, and if the line lengths are identical, even this tiny effect goes away.
+The little blip 4 ns into the step response is caused by the parasitic capacitances of the receivers, which are each set to 3 pF for this simulation.